Be-Prepared/Be-Prepared.github.io/README.md

     * Automatically will use high resolution locations (GPS) and will calculate your speed and heading even when the device doesn't support these fields.
     * Ability to change field functions (especially for Geocaching and the Geocaching merit badge).
 See field functions section (below) for more information.
     * Keeps the screen enabled while navigating to a point.
+    * Allows you to average a series of points for a location.

 ![Barcode Reader](screenshots/barcode-reader.png)